 August 31, 2019

 My world is known as the Mad River Valley, a geologically bound community nestled in the bosom of Vermont.
 We call it The Valley, with the Green Mountains on the west and the Northfield Range on the east (aka the East Ridge), our community is defined geographically by the watershed of the Mad River.
-Though I am not a local, in Vermont terms, my 25-year residency has provided me with a sense of place and belonging here that I now call the Valley my hometown.
-Everyone from elsewhere has a great story about how they discovered it and how they managed to move here and eke out a living.
+Though I am not a local in Vermont terms, my 25-year residency has provided me with a sense of place and belonging here, that I now call the Valley my hometown.
+Everyone from elsewhere has a great story about how they discovered the Valley and how they managed to move here and eke out a living.
 My story is one of running away from the fast lane, commercialism, and chaos of modern suburban/urban living, and running towards a place where the pace and scale are more conducive to my lifestyle.
-I found The Valley, moved here and began the labors of love and community.
+At 40, I found The Valley, moved here and began the labors of love and community.

 Now happily enjoying the fruits of my labor, I am also enjoying the many fruits of The Valley – outdoor recreation, local foods, great locally brewed and distilled beverages, and fantastic friendships.
 I am also very lucky to be living near most of my family, yes including two grandkids.
 They say 60 is the new 40.
 That is true here, but alas, nine is also the new midnight.
 During the day, there are many amazing opportunities to get outdoors and have some adventure, work up an appetite and get tired out.
 I have had several moments of pride in recent years enjoying the many accomplishments in making our community more walker-friendly and recreationally vital.
 Having worked on many sidewalk, bike path and greenway projects that have become reality, I now spend my time enjoying the fruits of my labor as a regular on them – one of the fine fruits of the Valley.
 Wintertime activities include teaching and skiing at Sugarbush Resort and Mad River Glen ski areas as well as in the surrounding backcountry.
 I count the number of kids that I have taught to ski, or made to be a better skier, in the thousands over the past 25 years.
 This is my best work.
 There are many fruits of my labor now giving the same effort teaching others.